Reading & Libraries

 Kids, Kestrels and the Kitchen Sink

-Writer Andrew Graves looks at two examples of working class literature that became cinematic gold in this introduction to Kes and Whistle Down the Wind.
+Writer Andrew Graves looks at two examples of working class literature that became cinematic gold.

 Life in Lockdown: Five Leaves Bookshop